Woody Hayes: Legacy

-Hayes's lifetime record of 238–72–10 placed him ninth in all-time NCAA Division I FBS coaching victories.
+Hayes's lifetime record of 238–72–10 places him 16th in all-time NCAA Division I FBS coaching victories.
 He was inducted into the College Football Hall of Fame in 1983.

 At Hayes's funeral at First Community Church in Marble Cliff, Ohio on March 17, 1987, former president Richard Nixon delivered the eulogy before a crowd of 1,400, acknowledging the friendship that had begun between the two during his second term as vice president.
 Having met Hayes at a reception following a Buckeye win over Iowa in 1957, Nixon recalled, "I wanted to talk about football.
 Woody wanted to talk about foreign policy.
 And you know Woody—we talked about foreign policy."
 The following day, more than 15,000 people took part in a memorial service at Ohio Stadium.

 Following his death and in keeping with his wishes, the Wayne Woodrow Hayes Chair in National Security Studies was established at Ohio State's Mershon Center for International Security Studies.
 Professor John Mueller currently holds the chair.
 In November 1987, the university dedicated the new Woody Hayes Athletic Center in his memory.

 In an episode of the sitcom WKRP in Cincinnati (season 1, episode 4, "Hoodlum Rock"), released the year of Hayes' football retirement, Andy Travis pranks Les Nessman by telling him that Woody Hayes has disappeared into the "Cincinnati Triangle".
 Unlike other sports icons referenced in the series, Hayes did not make a direct appearance.